 - pâtés (including vegetable pâté)

 - uncooked or cured meat, such as salami

 - uncooked or lightly cooked eggs and egg products, such as soft-boiled eggs or home-made mayonnaise

-You will be advised to take 400 micrograms (400µg) daily of folic acid from the time you stop contraception until week 12 of pregnancy.
+It's important to take 400µg (micrograms) daily of folic acid from the time you stop using contraception until week 12 of your pregnancy.

 - giving birth too early (premature birth)

 - complications during and after pregnancy and labour

 If you or your partner need support or practical advice on stopping smoking, talk to your GP, practice nurse or midwife.
 You may be able to get help and advice from your pharmacist too.

 Don't drink more than one to two units of alcohol once or twice a week if you're trying to get pregnant.
 And if you’re pregnant, the most recent guidance advises not drinking any alcohol at all during the first 12 weeks.
 Alcohol, even in small amounts, may harm your unborn baby.
 It can lead to problems including damage to their facial features, brain, heart and kidneys, as well as learning and behavioural problems in later life.